Judge Laura Riquelme:

 Mount Vernon, WA

-Presided over regular criminal and civil dockets as well as jury and non-jury trials.
-Researched and ruled on motions brought in civil cases related to wills and trusts, contractual and property disputes, personal injury complaints, parenting plans, marital dissolutions, third-party custody actions, guardianships, unlawful detainers, and dependencies.
-Reviewed and approved search warrants.
-Issued temporary and permanent no-contact orders.
-Granted adoption petitions.
-Completed week-long intensive training for judges and two conferences for Superior Court judges.
-Currently taking a month-long course for judges on Search and Seizure (criminal law).
-Also served as a Superior Court Judge Pro Tem.
+Presides over regular criminal and civil dockets as well as jury and non-jury trials.
+Researches and rules on motions brought in civil cases related to wills and trusts, contractual and property disputes, personal injury complaints, parenting plans (child custody), divorces, third-party custody actions, guardianships, unlawful detainers (evictions), and dependencies.
+Review and approve search warrants.
+Issue temporary and permanent protection orders.
+Grant adoption petitions.
+Completed week-long training for judges, two continuing education conferences for Superior Court judges, and intensive search and seizure (criminal law) course for judges.
+Served as a Superior Court Judge Pro Tem.

 Skagit County Public Defender’s Office